 The 14-acre site was donated in 2011 to the U.S. Fish and Wildlife Service by Sandra Roe Smith and Linda Roe Alexander, descendants of the original owners.
 The family retained a life estate on a portion of the property containing the Vista buildings and docks.
 They include the main house, cook’s house, boat landing, boat house, houseboat, dock, garage and several out-buildings.

 The Friends of the Lower Suwannee & Cedar Keys National Wildlife Refuge (Friends) have been leading the historical planning, preservation, and development process of this special property on the lower Suwannee River.

-An architectural firm was hired by the Friends to prepare a report about how the Refuge would ultimately use the facility.
+An architectural firm was hired by the Friends to report about the condition and remediation steps necessary to preserve the facility.
 The project is funded by a grant that the Friends received from the Florida Department of State, Division of Historical Resources.
 Work on the report started in 2019, and a structural analysis of the buildings was completed in 2020.
 Read the final report.